kubernetes/enhancements/keps/sig-auth/3257-trust-anchor-sets/README.md

 cluster, due to the fact that the kubelet trustAnchors volume type will allow any pod to mount any ClusterTrustBundle.
-This will be backed up by a built-in grant of get, list, and watch for ClusterTrustBundle objects to `system:authenticated`.
+This will be backed up by a built-in grant of get, list, and watch for ClusterTrustBundle objects to `system:serviceaccounts` and `system:nodes`.

 For ClusterTrustBundle objects without `.spec.signerName` specified, no nonstandard access control is applied.
-Typically, a controller (or human operator) who creates such a bundle will grant read access to the ClusterTrustBundle to the `system:authenticated` group (tighter grants are possible, but are defeated by `pemTrustAnchors` Kubelet volume type, which allows any pod in the cluster to read any ClusterTrustBundle).
+Due to the `pemTrustAnchors` projected volume, any workload in the cluster will be able to load the contents of any ClusterTrustBundle.

 For ClusterTrustBundle objects with `.spec.signerName` specified, some additional admission checks (similar to those on CertificateSigningRequest